 Having a picnic is one of the classic camping activities for kids.
 While camping, eating is one of the essential parts of the vacation that needs meticulous preparation.
 Consider what type of food your family prefers – would you like to cook or have things prepared ahead of time?
 Kids are picky eaters so having some variety in this aspect will save a lot of trouble during the whole trip.
 Plan meals or do some research on restaurants along the way to avoid last minute decisions on where to eat because not all food stops will be to your liking.

 Meals prepared by the BBQ or on a campfire stove will be a welcomed part of the camping experience.
 Sandwiches are also a very easy option for lunch/dinner.
 If everything is well planned, it will keep the whole atmosphere light since everyone is satisfied and not hungry.
+Check out some of the easiest camping meals for families.

 Visit Famous National Parks

 A kid can consider any place to be their playground.
 Even more so when this is a place that they see in books and other sources.
 Taking them to see National Parks will awaken their sense of wonder and keep them excited for a long time.
 While they may not yet appreciate the history of the place, it’s one of those experiences that stick with them because they were able to visit a landmark and explore what it has to offer.
+You may even want to consider a national parks road trip.

 As for the adults, there is no doubt that everyone can find their own activity while taking on the challenge of exploring National Parks during your road trip.
 Also, the landscapes you set your sights on will make for great backgrounds of family pictures.
 Check out these ideas for the best national park vacations for families.